Vance Joseph: Miami Dolphins

-Denver Broncos
+Denver Broncos (first stint)

 Joseph was hired as head coach for the Denver Broncos on January 11, 2017, after signing a four-year contract.
 He is the second African American head coach in Broncos history, after Eric Studesville was interim head coach for 4 games in 2010, and their first African-American head coach on a permanent basis.

 On September 11, 2017, on Monday Night Football, Joseph won his head coaching debut in the 24–21 victory over the Los Angeles Chargers.

 Joseph finished his first season (2017) as head coach with a 5–11 record and improved to only 6–10 in his second season (2018), resulting in back-to-back losing seasons for the Broncos for the first time since the 1971/1972 seasons.
 On December 31, 2018, Joseph was fired by the team.

 Arizona Cardinals

 On January 11, 2019, Joseph was hired by the Arizona Cardinals as their defensive coordinator under head coach Kliff Kingsbury.
 On October 15, 2021, Kingsbury and several other coaching staff members tested positive for COVID-19.
-This resulted in Joseph and special teams coordinator Jeff Rodgers taking over as co-interim head coaches for the Cardinals' week 6 game against the Cleveland Browns on October 17, 2021 and they led the Cardinals to a 37–14 win.
+This resulted in Joseph and special teams coordinator Jeff Rodgers taking over as co-interim head coaches for the Cardinals' week 6 game against the Cleveland Browns on October 17, 2021, and they led the Cardinals to a 37–14 win.

 Denver Broncos (second stint)

 The Broncos re-hired Joseph as their defensive coordinator under head coach Sean Payton on February 25, 2023.
+Following Week 3 of the 2023 season, Joseph was heavily criticized for his defense's performance in a catastrophic loss to the Miami Dolphins, where the Dolphins scored 70 points (being the first team to do so in a game since 1966, and the fourth team to ever accomplish the feat), as well as racking up 726 yards of total offense (the second-most yards in an NFL game and the most since 1951 in a single game).
+Many observers and fans subsequently called for his firing over the horrific defensive performance, despite it only being three weeks into the season.
+However, Payton said that there would be no firings in the wake of the lopsided loss.
+Five weeks after the 20–70 loss to the Dolphins, his defense allowed no touchdowns in a 24–9 victory over the defending champion and eventual Super Bowl champion Kansas City Chiefs.

+In the 2024 season, Joseph's defense led the league in sacks, ranked 3rd in points allowed, and was 7th in total defense, helping lead to their franchise's first playoff appearance since 2015.
+Joseph received widespread praise for the defense's significant turnaround from the previous season.

 Head coaching record

 Personal life

-Vance's older brother, Mickey Joseph, is a coach and former Quarterback, who previously served as the interim head coach for the Nebraska Cornhuskers.
+Vance's older brother, Mickey Joseph, is a coach and former quarterback currently serving as the head coach at Grambling State.
 Vance's younger brother, Sammy Joseph, played defensive back in the NFL and CFL.
 Vance has two children with his wife, Holly.